“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 3. Choose the display in the TV section.

 5. Select the brightness and adjust the brightness level to a minimum.

-This is something to keep in mind: please use the TV between 0 C to 40 C (32F to 104 F) and not to expose the TV to direct sunlight.
+This is something to keep in mind: please use the TV between 0 C to 40 C (32F to 104 F) and not expose the TV to direct sunlight.
 In the end, there is nothing to worry about if the TV heats up.
-If we notice the above issues, you can get rid of it.
+If we notice the above issues, you can get rid of them.

 Let’s Wrap Up!

 This is all for this time to fix the problem.

 Hopefully, you already have reduced the heat of your TV.

 By reading this article on how to reduce heat from TV, you will be able to make quick fixes and responses.